Javea Port (Puerto de Xàbia): A Complete Guide

 Where is the Javea port?

-Javea Port is positioned between two key areas of Javea: the Old Town (2.5km distance) and the Arenal beach area (3km distance).
-If you want a central location with easy access to all of the main areas of Javea, I encourage you to look for accommodation around this area.
+Javea Port sits perfectly between the Javea old town (2.5km away) and the Arenal beach area (3km distance).
+If you want a central base with easy access to all the main areas of Javea, I’d really recommend looking for accommodation around this area.

 Javea Port Centre

-Javea Port’s centre is the town’s lively hub.
-It’s especially active during festivals, when colourful parades fill the streets throughout the year.
+The port centre is where Javea really comes alive.
+You’ll find this area gets particularly lively during Javea festivals, when colourful parades fill the streets throughout the year.

 Throughout the port, there are many narrow streets which are perfect for a leisurely explore.
 Down most of the streets, you can find a variety of shops or boutiques selling everything from handmade crafts to designer clothing.

-One of my recommended areas to visit is the Plaza Adolfo Suarez, a lovely square lined with tapas bars and restaurants with outdoor seating all year around, open from the morning to the late night.
+One area I always recommend visiting is the Plaza Adolfo Suarez.
+It’s a lovely square lined with tapas bars and restaurants with outdoor seating available all year round, open from morning until late at night.

 Popular among both locals and tourists, there are excellent places to sample traditional Spanish tapas and fresh seafood.
 Or you can even take a break next to the fountain which is surrounded by benches to sit on.